All cards

 Chase Sapphire PreferredChase · VisaThe Sapphire Preferred is the entry door to Chase's transferable Ultimate Rewards ecosystem at a $95 annual fee, with 5x on Chase Travel bookings, 3x on dining and online grocery, and a 10% anniversary points boost that compounds over years.

-The Platinum Card from American ExpressAmexThe Amex Platinum is an $895/year travel-and-lifestyle card built around credits and lounges rather than spend rewards, with over $3,500 in annual statement-credit value if you actually use what is on the menu.
+The Platinum Card from American ExpressAmexThe Amex Platinum is an $895-a-year travel-and-lifestyle card built around credits and lounges rather than spend rewards, carrying over $3,500 in annual statement-credit value for anyone who works through what is on the menu.

 Annual fee $895Welcome offer 175,000 points